(I)

 “Of course!”

 “In that case, I order you to translate this letter; it belongs to Trotsky’s aggressor.
 But be warned of making any other copies!”
-Núñez stresses the point by repeatedly impacting his index finger on Téllez’s abdomen.
+Núñez stresses the point by repeatedly impacting his index finger on Téllez’s sternum.

 Téllez writes down what Agustín reads aloud.
 Frank Jacson, indeed Jacques Mornard.
 Belgian.
 Born in Persia.
 Disillusioned with Trotsky because he would not bless his marriage with Ageloff, and on top of things wanted to send him on a quest to kill Stalin.